3mdeb/news-and-ideas/blog/content/post/2022-03-15-fobnail_3rd_phase.md

 on TPM that has both EK and AIK currently loaded, and AIK is under the same hierarchy as EK.
 By returning correct secret to Fobnail, attester proves this is the case.

+Because `TPM2_ActivateCredential()` just proves that _an object_ is associated
+with a credential, Verifier has to check whether AIK is indeed a key with appropriate properties, like ability to sign and protection policy.

 # Metadata and RIM